ericwa/ericw-tools/docs/qbsp.rst

 .. option:: -leakdist [n]

-   Space between leakfile points (default 2)
+   Space between leakfile points (default 0, which does not write any inbetween points)

 .. option:: -subdivide [n]